zhuolugmail/docker-wordpress-local/README.md

  - docker-compose-nginx.yml is from the original setup nginx <-> apache and wordpress <-> mysql
  - docker-compose-fpm.yml uses wordpress fpm image that does not have apache nginx <-> wordpress with fpm <-> mysql
+ - docker-compose-fpm-nossl.yml uses wordpress fpm image that does not have apache and without https nginx <-> wordpress with fpm <-> mysql
  - docker-compose-apachessl.yml removes nginx frontend, use apache for ssl apache (configured to use ssl) and wordpress <-> mysql